Take control of your sleep with our pick of the elite slumber supervisors.

 You can read about the fitness tracking aspects of Whoop in our best gym trackers guide, but, given the emphasis on recovery insights, sleep tracking is also a huge part of this subscription experience.

-Wearing the Whoop 4.0 tracker to sleep will help unlock insights in the companion app, with the recovery percentage at the core.
-A traffic-light system will factor in your sleep performance with HRV, RHR, and respiratory data to provide an insight into how ready your body is to take on more training strain.
+Wearing the Whoop 4.0 to sleep will unlock insights in the companion app, with the recovery percentage at the core.
+A traffic-light system crosses sleep performance with HRV, RHR, and respiratory data to show how ready you are for more strain.

-But the sleep-specific data is just as actionable, with Whoop showing rolling trends of your time in bed, sleep schedule consistency, sleep efficiency, sleep debt (time you owe from late nights/early starts), and your percentage of restorative sleep time.
+But the sleep-specific data is just as actionable.
+Whoop shows rolling trends of your time in bed, sleep schedule consistency, sleep efficiency, sleep debt (time you owe from late nights/early starts), and your percentage of restorative sleep time.

 We also love the Sleep Planner feature, which dynamically adjusts your bedtime based on your current day’s activity and how recovered you intend to be the following day.
 This also syncs with the band’s vibrating alarm, which can be set to wake you up at an exact time, when you hit a green recovery zone, or when your sleep need has been met.

-We haven’t had the chance to verify Whoop’s sleep stage data against polysomnography, but it’s certainly accurate enough to provide bang-on fall-asleep/wake-up estimates – and those stages are still well within a healthy range when compared to others on this list.
+We haven’t had the chance to verify Whoop’s sleep stage data against polysomnography, but it’s certainly accurate enough to provide bang-on fall-asleep/wake-up estimates most of the time.
+Plus, those stages are still well within a healthy range when compared to others on this list.

 If you’re looking for a wearable that can deliver actionable, behavior-informing insights to help take your training to the next level, Whoop comes thoroughly recommended.